Andriotto Financial Services

 • Intending to invest in an SME or small mid-cap (Member State or Associated Country), who may submit the proposal on behalf of that SME or small mid-cap and who have a prior agreement with the company.
 Contract only with the beneficiary company.

 • From a third country (non-associated), intending to establish or relocate an SME to a Member State or Associated Country by the time of submitting the full application (Phase 2 Proposal).
-The company will be requested to prove effective establishment and the union interests must be met.
+The company will have to prove effective establishment and meet the union interests.

-The definition of an SME is, therefore, extremely important for access to finance and participation in EU funding programmes, targeted specifically at these enterprises.
-The SME Definition distinguishes between three distinct categories (4):
+The definition of SMEs is, therefore, extremely important to access funds and participate in EU’s funding programmes, which target these enterprises specifically.
+The definition of SMEs distinguishes among three distinct categories:

 • Autonomous: completely independent or has one or more minority partnerships, with less than 25 % of other enterprises;